Fikria12/Machine-Learning/README.md

 ## Conclusion and Recommendation

-*(The project successfully utilized LightGBM to model and predict house prices in California, achieving an R2 value of approximately 0.73.
-This indicates that the model explains about 73% of the variance in house prices, with an average MAPE (Mean Absolute Percentage Error) of around 17.66%, suggesting that predictions deviate by an average of 17.66% from actual prices.
-However, the model showed increased predictive errors for outliers and high-value properties and posed challenges in terms of interpretability due to the complexity of tree-based models.)*
+*(Bencmark model use a LightGBM for a model prediction house California The model achieves an R2 value of approximately 0.73, indicating that it explains about 73% of the variance in house prices.
+The average MAPE is around 17.66%, suggesting predictions deviate by an average of 17.66% from actual prices..)*

 1. Improve Data Quality: Focus on ensuring that training and testing data are representative and current, which is crucial for the accuracy and reliability of the model.